mercure-imaging/mercure/docs/install.rst

 .. note:: The commands below create a database for the Hermes data and already prepare the database for use with the Redash visualization software, as described on the Monitoring page.
 If Redash should not be used, all commands containing the word "redash" can be omitted.

-.. hint:: Note that '[hermes pwd]' needs to be replaced with the password that was entered when creating user hermes (and redash, respectively).
+Keep in mind that '[hermes pwd]' in the command below needs to be replaced with the password that was entered when creating user hermes (and redash, respectively).

 ::